 A picture of your favorite Englishman, David Beckham?
-If you have the perfect shot, let’s breathe life into it.
-Our DIY custom Paint by Numbers kit provides you everything needed to create a painting based on your favorite photo of London.
-I each kit, you’ll get a canvas with the painting pattern of your image, a set of four brushes, a 24 or 36-pigment acrylic paint set, and an instruction guide.
+If you have the perfect shot, let's breathe life into it.
+Our DIY custom Paint by Numbers kit provides you with everything needed to create a painting based on your favorite photo of London.
+In each kit, you'll get a canvas with the painting pattern of your image, a set of four brushes, a 24 or 36-pigment acrylic paint set, and an instruction guide.

 Our art kits simplify everything, especially for beginner artists!
 We even use acrylic paint with no mixing required.
 The acrylic paints are in sealed paint pots, so they don't easily dry up.
 If they get overexposed and start to thicken, you can add a few drops of warm water.
 Unlike oil, acrylic is water-based.
 Water will do the trick.